 The checklist and links below will help you stay on task.
-Want a list for the fridge?
-We created this printable checklist (pdf) for you.
 Don't forget you can also get reminders if you download the K-State mobile app, too!

 Your eID was confirmed on your letter of admission.
 Keep your password safe.
 No one at K-State will ever ask you for your eID password.
 Never share your password via email.
 Connect with the iTAC Help Desk with questions.